input-output-hk/actions/README.md

 ## `haskell` action

-This action will set ghc and cabal as needed
+This action will set GHC and Cabal as needed

 ```
 - name: Install Haskell